We now have two ways of expressing that an action has just taken place. For example, “I’ve just finished eating”.

 | この靴を買ったところです。 |

-| I’ve just bought these shoes [factual emphasis on the time]. |
+| I’ve just bought these shoes [Factual emphasis on the time]. |

 | この靴を買ったばかりです。 |

-| I’ve just bought these shoes [that’s why they look new]. |
+| I’ve just bought these shoes [Explanation: That’s why they look so new / That’s why I don’t want to get them dirty]. |